Symmetry-protected gates of Majorana qubits in a high-$T_c$ superconductor platform: Introduction

 Our proposal has several advantages.
 First and foremost, the high-$T_c$ superconductor platform ensures a higher operating temperature, a larger critical Zeeman field, and better localization of the Majorana modes.
-As we mentioned, BSCCO and WTe$_2$ are readily available 2d materials for $d$-wave superconductivity and quantum spin Hall effect.
-Second, our protocols {of exchanging MZMs consist of simple manipulations of Zeeman or pairing fields, which} do not require physically moving around superconducting vortices {or tuning multiple parameters in each exchange process}.
+As we mentioned, BSCCO and WTe$_2$ are readily available 2d materials for $d$-wave superconductivity and quantum spin Hall effect. {In particular, WTe$_2$ has been demonstrated~\cite{Garcia_2020,zhao2021determination} to have a U(1) spin axis needed for our purposes.} Second, our protocols {of exchanging MZMs consist of simple manipulations of Zeeman or pairing fields, which} do not require physically moving around superconducting vortices {or tuning multiple parameters in each exchange process}.
 Third, our setup can achieve a universal phase gate protected by symmetries, including the $\pi/8$ magic gate, and thus holds promises for universal topological quantum computation.

 While the higher-order topological superconductor platform provides a feasible realization of our proposal, our results are established within the framework of the universal effective field theory description of the topological edge states, which can then be straightforwardly adapted to other systems with the same low-energy description. {For instance, we note that the corner MZMs have been shown to exist in similar platforms with iron-based high-$T_c$ superconductors~\cite{2018-wang-liu-lu-zhang,hu-2020}. } In general, all of our results can be easily applied to MZMs realized at domain walls between magnetic and superconducting regions on the edge of a quantum spin Hall insulator.